Optimal input states for quantifying the performance of continuous-variable unidirectional and bidirectional teleportation: Optimal input state for CV bidirectional teleportation

 \end{widetext} Let $p_{m,n}\coloneqq\lambda_{m,n}^2$ for all $m,n \geq 0,$ and

 This gives

 Let $p$ denote the infinite vector $p=(p_{m,n})_{m,n=0}^{\infty}$.
 Define

-Therefore, \eqref{new_eqn3} reduces to the following quadratic optimization problem:
+Therefore, \eqref{new_eqn3} reduces to the following quadratic optimization problem in terms of an infinite number of variables:

-In this section, we find an optimal input state for the energy-constrained channel fidelity \eqref{re:bidirectional} through a purely analytical method using basic real analysis.
+In this section, we find an optimal input state for the energy-constrained channel fidelity \eqref{re:bidirectional}.
 We consider two cases.
 The first case is when $\xi = \xi'$ and $2E \leq (1+\xi)/(2+3\xi),$ which corresponds to having identical additive-noise channels in both directions and states with low energy.
 The second case is when $\xi'\geq 1$ and $2E \leq \min\{(\xi'^2-1)/(\xi'(3\xi'-1)), (1+\xi)/(2\xi)\},$ which corresponds to experimental implementations with minimum excess noise in one of the quantum channels and low energy states.
 In both cases, we show that the optimal input state is a finite entangled superposition of twin-Fock states saturating the energy constraint.
 Furthermore, our method shows that such optimal states are unique; i.e., there is no other optimal finite entangled superposition of twin-Fock states that achieves this performance.
-It still remains to solve \eqref{re:bidirectional} in full generality with an analytical approach; we note here that it can be solved numerically using truncation.
+Our method is again purely analytical, similar to the unidirectional case, which uses optimization techniques from multivariable calculus.
+Also, the given constraints on $E,\xi,$ and $\xi'$ are consequences of our analysis in the proofs of Proposition~\ref{new_prop1} and Proposition~\ref{new2_prop1} used to establish the main results.
+It still remains to solve \eqref{re:bidirectional} for larger values of $E$; we note here that numerical solutions can be obtained using truncation.

 In order to find the solution to the energy-constrained channel fidelity \eqref{re:bidirectional}, we define the $M$-truncated energy-constrained channel fidelity between $\mathcal{S}_{AB\to B'A'}$ and $\mathcal{T}_{A\to B'}^\xi\otimes \mathcal{T}_{B\to A'}^{\xi'}$ as